 The hostel depends on a septic tank to treat waste which cannot handle solid objects such as nappies and sanitary products.
 These items should be placed in the bins in the toilets or wrapped and placed in the wheelie bins outside.
-Likewise coffee grounds and the like should not be flushed down the kitchen sink but put into a container and placed in the bin.
+Likewise coffee grounds and fat should not be flushed down the kitchen sink but put into a container and placed in the bin.

 Please switch off lights and heating (unless marked at the switch to be left on) when not required.
 Please check before departure that all lighting + the drying room dehumidifier are switched off – it may be several days before the caretaker arrives to prepare the hostel for the next party.

 The hallway contains a freezer which can be brought into use as required.
 After use, please switch off and then lodge door open to ensure ventilation.